standage/AEGeAn/docs/locuspocus.rst

 Input for LocusPocus is one or more files in GFF3 format (LocusPocus can also read from standard input if a dash (`-`) is provided as the input filename).
-The only strict requirement is that the input must be `valid GFF3`_, although users should be aware of the common pitfalls described on :doc:`this page
+At a bare minimum, the only requirement is that the input must be `valid GFF3`_ and contain gene features.
+See :doc:`this page <gff3>` for a discussion of common pitfalls and :ref:`instructions <GFF3ValidationDocs>` for validating a GFF3 file's syntax and compatibility with LocusPocus.
-<gff3>`.

-The use of `##sequence-region` pragmas is optional, and many GFF3 files do not include them.
-LocusPocus uses this information when computing the location of iLoci at the ends of a sequence.
-Note that if these pragmas are not declared explicitly, iLoci will only be reported for sequence regions containing annotated features.

 Users can override `gene` as the default feature of interest, replace it with one or more other feature types, and construct iLoci for these features in the